limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 ## Bruteforce Attack

 Since we tackled this cracking problem after designing the actual Enigma machine, we were pretty familiar with the ins and outs of how exactly the machine worked.
-Ours even was a bit more user-friendly and easier-to-understand than an `Array` based solution or whatever else all you clever programmers might come up with, as using key-value pairs (the basis of how a `Hash` (*BONUS FACT:* _in Javascript these are known as `Collections`, and in Python `Dictionaries`_) datatype works) to lookup the translation for the respective character.
+Ours even was a bit more user-friendly and easier-to-understand than an `Array` based solution or whatever else all you clever programmers might come up with, as using key-value pairs (the basis of how a `Hash` (*BONUS FACT:* _in Javascript these are known as `Collections`, and in Python `Dictionaries`) datatype works) to lookup the translation for the respective character.

-This approach essentially allowed us to break the encryption process in 5 distinct pieces: The _A_, _B_, _C_, and _D_ specific calculations, and then the very simple application of the `offset` (a number generated from the current date squared*) number.
+This approach essentially allowed us to break the encryption process in 5 distinct pieces: The _A_, _B_, _C_, and _D_ specific index calculations, and then the very simple application of the `offset` (a number generated from the current date squared*) variable.
 With that info we were able to figure out the constants of each and every message; it always ends in the same 5 characters: `..end..`.
 From there we simply ran a ~technically infinite loop trying all shifted posibilities of the given charmap until `..end..` was succesfully translated.

-*Our `offset` generation method (the `length` instance variable is defaultly set to 4 digits, as indicated in our project spec):
+*Our `offset` generation method (the `length` instance variable is defaulted to 4 digits, as indicated in our project spec):
 {% highlight ruby %}
 def generate_offset(length = @length)
     date = Date.today.strftime('%d%m%y').to_s.to_i